JR0cky/Bot_UI_Graph/README.md

 To ensure a smooth user experience, the system includes a comprehensive **tutorial** that launches automatically for first-time users, providing a guided walkthrough of the graph’s visual encoding, navigation controls, and key analytical capabilities.

 ---
+## Access to GraCE
+The tool is currently hosted under [https://grace.apps.uni.informatik.uni-bremen.de](https://grace.apps.uni.informatik.uni-bremen.de).
+If you want to use and edit the data locally, please follow the instructions below.

 ## Key Features